2-REC/unity-state-engine/README.md

 - Check Continue: After "Check Game Over". bool GetGameData().CanContinue()

+!!!!
+TODO: mention where????
+=> the 3 previous functions (IsGameComplete, IsGameOver, CanContinue) implement basic/common behavior:
+- IsGameComplete: check if all levels have been completed.
+- IsGameOver: check still have lives
+- CanContinue: check still have continues generally it is what we want and expect, however it can be changed if deisred (the game could be completed or over following a specific event...) can be overridden (in game data manager) if want game specific behavior.

 - Use Continue
     int GetGameData().LoseContinue()
         + do it here (+call CanContinue):